F5CodeGuru/asm241consolidated/_build/html/_sources/module8/lab1/lab1.rst.txt

 Mitigate an XXE attack
 ~~~~~~~~~~~~~~~~~~~~~~

-1. Login to the BIG-IP as before with admin/password
+1. Login to the BIG-IP as before with admin/password.

-2. Browse to Local Traffic > Virtual Servers > asm_vs and select "Policies" under the security tab
+2. Browse to Local Traffic > Virtual Servers > asm_vs and select "Policies" under the security tab.

-3. Make sure "ASM241" is selected as your Application Security Policy and that you have "Log Illegal Requests" as your Log Profile
+3. Make sure "ASM241" is selected as your Application Security Policy and that you have "Log Illegal Requests" as your Log Profile.
+Click "Update" if any changes are made.

 |